MyParcelCOM/docs/content/api/retrieve-shipment-files.md

 Before you can retrieve files for your shipment, it first needs to be registered with the carrier that will ship the parcel.
 The MyParcel.com API can then retrieve or create the necessary files for you.
 Shipments that were just registered have a status with the code `shipment_registered`.
 But all shipments with a status of level `success` should have any necessary files available.

-You can learn more about [retrieving shipment statuses](#todo) and [registering a shipment](#todo) at their corresponding sections.
+You can learn more about [retrieving shipment statuses](/api/retrieve-shipment-statuses) and [registering a shipment](/api/create-a-shipment/#registering-your-shipment-with-the-carrier) at their corresponding sections.

 ## Retrieving available files

 Before you can download a file, you should check what files are available for the given shipment.
 To request the files, send a `GET` request to `/v1/shipments/{shipment_id}/files`.

-For example:
+{{% notice note %}}
+To request shipment files, you need either the `shipments.show` or `shipments.manage` scope.
+{{% /notice %}}

 ```http
 GET /v1/shipments/c41f6c38-d55b-41fb-9f74-096f92e41b13/files HTTP/1.1